woliul/global-stock-content-calendar/calendar.md

 | December 25 | ⭐ [Christmas](https://en.wikipedia.org/wiki/Christmas) | Holiday scenes, Christmas trees, family gatherings. | Christmas, holidays, joy, family | Warm reds, greens, golds, decorated trees, cozy firesides, gifts. |

 ---

-# ✅ What’s Next?

-- This one is a **complete year** of events and stock content strategy! 🎉
-- Feel free to **download or use** this list for your next stock content creation.
-- If you need **further tweaks**, more ideas, or **insights on specific events**, just let me know!

-Thanks for sticking through this! 🎨✨ Let’s make 3D art and illustrations shine!